 How to Create Matched Audiences

-You create matched audiences from your campaign manager.
+You create matched audiences from your ad creation tool when you’re creating your campaigns.

 How to Use LinkedIn’s Native Video